Bhargavi-ng/School_District_Analysis/README.md

 Analysis of School grading data to make informed decisions for the budget.

 ## Overview of the school district analysis:
-An analysis of the schools grading data was done to make informed decisions with respect to the budget by the PyCity School board.
+An analysis of the Schools Grading data was done to make informed decisions with respect to the budget by the PyCity School board.
 But, it was discovered that there was academic dishonesty with respect to reading and math grades of 9th grade students from Thomas High School.
-So, the board wants this data replaced with NaNs and have the analysis done again to see how this affects the overall analysis.
+So, the PyCity School board wants this data replaced with NaNs and have the analysis done again to see how this affects the overall analysis.